syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 ## Change PDF page orientation

-You can change the page orientation of the PDF document when exporting.
-Default page orientation is portrait.
+You have the option to change the page orientation of a PDF document during the export process.
+The default page orientation is `portrait`.

-To change the page orientation, export PDF grid value by using the ExportToPdfGrid method.
-Then, draw that PDF grid into a PDF document by changing the `PageSettings.Orientation` property of PDF document.
+To modify the page orientation, you can export the PDF grid value using the ExportToPdfGrid method.
+Afterwards, you can draw the PDF grid into a PDF document by adjusting the `PageSettings.Orientation` property of the PDF document.

 {% tabs %}
 {% highlight c# %}